New Jersey

 Simpkins has been a member of the department for 18 years, according to state pension records.

 Authorities have provided few details on the fatal shooting.
-There is no indication if Carl Dorsey was armed or if he posed a threat to justify the shooting.
+Authorities have not indicated whether Dorsey was armed or posed any threat that would justify the shooting.

 Additionally, no body camera footage is available of the fatal encounter, although most police officers in Newark wear body cameras.